Invariance of immersed Floer cohomology under Lagrangian surgery: Lagrangian surgery

 \section{Lagrangian surgery}

 Lagrangian surgery was introduced by Lalonde-Sikorav \cite{ls:sous} in dimension two and Polterovich \cite{surger} for arbitrary dimension.
 Surgery smooths a self-intersection point by removing small balls around the preimages of the self-intersection point and gluing in a handle.
+Haug \cite{haug} introduced generalizations to handles of higher index, which we do not consider here.